 - Move the insert pot carefully to and from the oven using potholders or oven gloves and both hands.

 - Avoid extreme changes in temperature, e.g., don’t put a cold insert pot in the fridge straight into a hot oven.
 Also, let the ceramic insert pot cool before putting it in the fridge.

 - Do not pre-heat stoneware inserts before cooking.
 To avoid damage, add ingredients and turn the Crock-Pot or slow cooker on.

 - Crock-Pot Original Slow Cooker Manual for the Classic 4 to 7-quart manual slow cookers.
 (What is a Manual Slow Cooker?)

 Related Topic: Slow Cooker Mistakes: Prevention and Solutions

 Brands similar to the Crock-Pot with oven-safe inserts up to 400 degrees Fahrenheit include All-Clad, Black & Decker, Cuisinart, and Hamilton Beach.

-Research tells me that unless the insert is ceramic like a Crock-Pot the ability to withstand temperatures in a conventional oven, broiler or stovetop is low.
-Metal or metal coated with non-stick ceramic is definitely not microwave compatible and no slow cooker lids are oven compatible.
+Research tells me that unless the insert is ceramic like a Crock-Pot, the ability to withstand temperatures in a conventional oven, broiler, or stovetop is low.
+Metal or metal coated with non-stick ceramic is not microwave-compatible, and no slow cooker lids are oven-compatible.

 Speaking of different Crock-Pot slow cooker insert materials, the image above is my Crock-Pot.
 The insert is made of DuraCeramic with a glass lid and a cool-touch handle.
-The insert and lid can be used in the oven, on cooktops gas, electric, and induction.
+The insert and cover can be used in the oven, on cooktops, gas, electric, and induction.
 The insert can be used in a microwave but not a dishwasher.

 General Safety Questions & Answers for Slow Cookers